We use cookies

 This number will vary a lot based on the number of subscribers you have when you first start selling merch, as well as how well you design it and promote it in your videos.
 To get a rough estimate of how much you could make, head over to our profit calculator and determine how much you should charge and if selling merch is the right decision for you.

-If you make YouTube videos, have a dedicated audience, and want to create an additional revenue stream for yourself, it probably makes sense for you to sell custom merch.
+If you make YouTube videos, have a dedicated audience, and want to create an additional revenue stream, it probably makes sense for you to sell custom merch.
 If your videos often get demonetized, or you struggle to get consistent sponsors, merch can become an added layer of security.

 Read next: 15 Successful YouTuber Merch Stores to Get Inspiration